Graduate Study in Geography

-Graduate Study in Geography (GEOG) Department of Environment and Society (ENVS) College of Natural Resources
+Department of Environment and Society

 The Master’s Degree program in Geography is offered in the Department of Environment & Society, College of Natural Resources.
 Geography is the study of the relationships between human society and the biophysical environment.
 Geographers have long studied the broadest dimensions of environmental studies, including human impacts on the environment, the availability and location of the earth’s resources, the physical processes that occur at the earth’s surface, and the spatial interaction among the components of human society and the environment.
 Geographers are concerned with the study of observable patterns—resulting from the human occupation of the earth, political decisions, and economic activities—and the processes underlying those patterns.
-The M.S program in Geography allows for broad training in human-environment interaction, as well as technical training in geographic information systems (GIS) and remote sensing.
+The M.S program in Geography allows for broad training in human-environment interaction, as well as technical training in geographic information science (GIS) and remote sensing.

-The graduate program in Geography allows maximum opportunity for students to design a program of study to fit their professional needs.
+The graduate program in Geography allows students to design a geography-focussed program of study to fit their professional needs.
 Both thesis (Plan A) and non-thesis (Plan B) options are available.
-Students pursuing the Plan A or Plan B options must complete a minimum of 30 credits with 12 credits in geography and 18 credits in related fields.
+Students pursuing the Plan A or Plan B options must complete a minimum of 30 credits.
 The program of study must be designed in consultation with the major professor.
 For the Plan B option, students complete a project in lieu of a thesis.

 Core Geography Faculty in ENVS: